-Revenue cycle management is basically a financial process that health care facilities use, to track patient care episodes that are from appointment to registration and appointment scheduling to final payment of balance.
-It amalgamates the business and clinical sides of healthcare by interlinking administrative data such as insurance provider, patient’s name and other personal information and treatment that patients receives.
+Revenue cycle management is basically a financial process that health care facilities use, to track patient care episodes that are from appointment to registration and appointment scheduling to final payment of the balance.
+It amalgamates the business and clinical sides of healthcare by interlinking administrative data such as insurance provider, patient’s name and other personal information and treatment that patients receive.
 This process manages and handles office claims processing, revenue generation, and payment.
 Revenue cycle management also includes things such as coding claims correctly, tracking claims and following up on denied claims and determining patient eligibility.
-This process is now used by different hospitals and healthcare centers to get software easily for payments in a timely manner.
-Let’s discuss few benefits of revenue cycle management.
+This process is now used by different hospitals and healthcare centers to get the software easily for payments in a timely manner.
+So let’s see what is the Importance of Revenue Cycle Management.

 Importance of Revenue Cycle Management